-The St. Ansgar Community School District offers career and technical programs in the following service Areas: Business Education; Industrial Technology, Family Consumer Sciences and Agriculture.
+The St. Ansgar Community School District offers career and technical programs in the following service areas: Agriculture, Food and Natural Resources; Business, Finance, Marketing and Management; Applied Science, Technology, Engineering and Manufacturing; and Human Services.

-It is the policy of the St. Ansgar Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs) sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
-The St. Ansgar Community School District affirms its commitment to comply with all applicable federal and state laws, regulations, and orders as required by Iowa Code 216.9 and 256.10 (2), Title VI and VII of the Civil Rights Act of 1964, the Equal Pay Act of 1973, Title IX, Section 504, and the Americans With Disabilities Act.
+It is the policy of the St. Ansgar Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
+This institution is an equal opportunity provider.

-If you have questions or grievances related to compliance with this policy, please contact the St. Ansgar Equity Coordinator, Lynn A. Baldus, at 206 E. 8th St., St. Ansgar, IA 50472, or by phone at (641) 713-4720, email:lbaldus@st-ansgar.k12.ia.us, or the Director of the Office of Civil Rights, U.S. Department of Education, Citigroup Center, 500 W. Madison Street, Suite 1475, Chicago, IL, 60661-7204, or telephone number 312-730-1560, fax 312-730-1576, email: OCR.Chicago@ed.gov.
+There is a grievance procedure for processing complaints of discrimination.
+If you have questions or a grievance related to this policy please contact the district's Equity Coordinator, Lynn A. Baldus, Principal, PO Box 398, 206 E. 8th St., St. Ansgar, IA 50472, (641) 713-4720, lbaldus@stacsd.org.
+Inquiries may also be directed in writing to the Office for Civil Rights, Chicago Office U.S. Department of Education John C. Kluczynski Federal Building 230 S. Dearborn Street, 37th Floor Chicago, IL 60604 Telephone: (312) 730-1560 Facsimile: (312) 730-1576 Email: OCR.Chicago@ed.gov or the Iowa Department of Education, Grimes State Office Building, Des Moines, IA, 50319-0146, (515) 281-5295.

-Lynn Baldus, 6-12 Principal Katie Hewett, 6-12 School Counselor 206 E. 8th St.

-St. Ansgar, IA 50472 641.713.4720
+Lynn Baldus, 6-12 Principal Katie Hewett, 6-12 School Counselor 206 E. 8th St. St. Ansgar, IA 50472